AmericanMedicalAssociation/ama-style-guide-2/.github/CONTRIBUTING.md

 # Contributing

 Below are the guidelines for contributing code to the American Medical Association Styleguide v2.
-Contributions of code should be made via pull request.
+Contributions of code must be made via pull request.

-_Contributions should **not** be made without an accompanying JIRA ticket or GitHub issue._
+_Contributions must **not** be made without an accompanying JIRA ticket or GitHub issue._

 **DO NOT SUBMIT OR REVIEW A PULL REQUEST UNLESS IT FOLLOWS THE [SG2 STANDARDS](../docs/standards.md).**